logo

 About the Clime App

-The radar supports multiple layers, including precipitation, cloud cover, snowfall, lightning strikes, and even wildfire hotspots, all layered on an easy-to-navigate interactive map.
+The app presents a full-screen animated radar by default, with easy controls to layer precipitation, cloud cover, snowfall, lightning strikes, and wildfire hotspots on an interactive map.

 Key Features of the Clime App